JoaoMarquesResources/CTF-Automation-Tool/README.md

 Windows OS requirements:
 - Download the requests library: ``` pip install requests ```

-Before running the script make sure that you changed the url parameter to the IP address of the target machine.
+Before running the script, ensure that the url parameter is set to the IP address of the target machine.

 ![image](https://user-images.githubusercontent.com/85469488/206808783-41cc4a86-fad7-40e4-a2e8-58c443be17df.png)